-The Tribe may determine, acting pursuant to its Tribal Off-Reservation Impact Report Ordinance, that a proposed activity involving a physical change to the reservation environment, the principle purpose of which is directly related to the activities of the Gaming Operation, is not a Project because it will not cause a Significant Effect on the Off-Reservation Environment, and the Tribe shall notify the State within thirty (30) days of that determination and the basis therefor.
+The Tribe may determine, acting pursuant to its Tribal Off-Reservation Impact Report Ordinance, that a proposed activity involving a physical change to the reservation environment is not a Project because it will not cause a Significant Effect on the Off-Reservation Environment, and the Tribe shall notify the State within thirty (30) days of that determination and the basis therefor.
 The State shall inform the Tribe in writing of any objection to the Tribe's determination that the activity is not a Project and the basis upon which it objects within thirty (30) days after receipt of adequate information regarding the Tribe's determination.
-If the Tribe disagrees with the State's determination that the proposed activity is a Project, the Tribe and the State shall meet and confer to resolve the issue within thirty (30) days after the Tribe receives the State's objections.
+If the Tribe disagrees with the State's determination that the proposed activity is a Project, the Tribe and the State shall meet to resolve the issue within thirty (30) days after the Tribe receives the State's objections.
 If after the meeting the State continues to object to the Tribe's determination that the activity is not a Project, the matter shall be resolved in accordance with the dispute resolution provisions of section 11.12.